BobTheZombie/LPM.Org/README.md

 (default `10`).
 Older entries beyond the limit are automatically pruned after creating a new snapshot.
 You can trigger cleanup manually with `lpm snapshots --prune`.

+## Bootstrap

+Run `lpm bootstrap /path/to/root --include vim openssh` to create a chroot-ready filesystem tree with verified packages.